 - Have at least three months left on your passport from the planned departure date from the EU country.
 However, the rules say that you can stay in an EU country governed by the Shengen border code for 90 days.
 So the UK government is advising that you make sure your passport is no older than nine years and six months on the day you travel.
 For children under 16 with a five-year passport, you should make sure it has at least six months left on it.

 SAVVY TIP: Up until now, you’ve been able to carry over any unexpired time from your old passport to your new one, subject to a nine month limit.
 This meant your new passport could be valid for up to 10 years and nine months.
-However, since the start of September, this is no longer possible.
+However, since the start of September, this hasn’t been possible.
 Even if your old passport has some time left, your new passport will only last for 10 years.

 No-deal Brexit and your EHIC

-If there’s a no-deal Brexit, your EHIC will no longer be valid.
+If there’s a no-deal Brexit, your EHIC will not be valid across the EU from November 1st, without a new agreement with the EU as a whole, or individual countries.
 Your EHIC gives you the right to access medical treatment on the same basis as someone who lives in that country.

-It may be that the UK can come to an agreement with individual European Economic Area countries, or the EU as a whole.
-However, until that happens, if you don’t want to have to pay for medical treatment, you’ll need to get travel insurance.
+The UK wants agreements in place so that the EHIC remains valid until December 2020.
+However, as I write this, these agreements are not in place.
+Unless and until that happens, if you don’t want to have to pay for medical treatment, you’ll need to get travel insurance.

 Driving in the EU